Chia-Network/chia-dev-guides/guides/crash-course/smart-coins.md

 )
 ```

-## Calculating the Hash
+### Hash the Password

-The first step is to find the hash of our desired password.
-Let's say we still want the password "hello".
+The first step to using this program is to find the hash of our desired password.

 :::note
 Pick a password that you would never use for anything real.
 It is for the purposes of this lesson only.